3 mindsets that make dating apps work for me

 But while organically meeting people is about showing up and being myself, online dating is different.
 So I needed to adapt my thinking and realise that:

 Dating apps are just a tool to meet people - an imperfect but useful tool.
-They may make me feel a certain way, but I can choose how I react to it.
+They may make me feel a certain way, but I choose how I react.

 I can improve my dating profile.
-While it's impossible for my profile to capture everything that makes me who I am, I can still make it more authentic, so that I and my compatible people can find each other more easily on the apps.
+While my profile will never capture everything that makes me who I am, I can still make it more authentic, so that I and my compatible people can find each other more easily.

 Now I am able to really enjoy dating, with dating apps being the main channel I meet people.
 But sometimes, I still spend mindless time on the apps, I still second-guess myself, I still have terrible dates, I still get dating fatigue...